megaeriv/afripay-rate-tracker/README.md

-**Tip:** if a site shows the rate through an amount you type rather than a fixed number, right-click the rate value in the browser → Inspect → note the class name or `data-testid` attribute — that's usually more stable than a generic CSS path.
+**Tip:** if a site shows the rate through an amount you type rather than a fixed number, right-click the rate value in the browser → Inspect → note the class name or `data-testid` attribute, that's usually more stable than a generic CSS path.

 Once updated, test a single site in isolation, e.g.: